The Rogue Landlord Database: The Impact for Tenants and Landlords

 A lack of sprinklers was also to blame for lives lost in the fire.
 With no central sprinkler system in the tower, the higher levels were left unprotected, with fire hoses left unable to reach higher levels.
 Members of the Fire Protection Association said a central sprinkler system would have “undoubtedly” saved lives.

 The direct cause of the fire was a fridge-freezer, which caught fire in one of the flats in the tower.
-However the cladding which surround the building was heavily criticised with contributing to the spread of the fire.
-The cladding, a type of aluminum composite rainscreen, was added to help improve the appearance of the building – not to protect it.
+However, the cladding which surrounded the building was heavily criticised with contributing to the spread of the fire.
+The cladding, a type of aluminium composite rainscreen, was added to help improve the appearance of the building – not to protect it.
 Highly flammable, the cut-price cladding was added, despite the material not meeting strict fire-retardant specifications.
 An alternative cladding with better fire resistance was refused by KCTMO due to cost, despite claims the safer material would have only cost an extra £5,000 for the whole building.
 Most damningly, the cladding that surrounded Grenfell Tower – and still surrounds hundreds of others, is banned in the US and Germany for tall buildings because of the reasons listed above.

 As a result of the fire, a public enquiry was launched by Prime Minister Theresa May “to establish the facts of what happened at Grenfell Tower in order to take the necessary action to prevent a similar tragedy from happening again.”
-Kensington and Chelsea Council also severed ties with the landlord of the tower, Kensington and Chelsea Tenant Management Organisation, with deputy council leader Kim Taylor-Smith stating: “The TMO no longer has the trust of residents.”
+Kensington and Chelsea Council also severed ties with the rogue landlord of the tower, Kensington and Chelsea Tenant Management Organisation, with deputy council leader Kim Taylor-Smith stating: “The TMO no longer has the trust of residents.”